Qiskit/documentation/README.md

 ## Pre-requisites to run tools locally

-These tools will also run in CI.
-But, it can be convenient when iterating to run the tools locally.
+These tools will also run in CI, but it can be convenient when iterating to run the tools locally.

 First, install the below software: